(Last Updated On: April 6, 2020)

 Q: What is your cancellation policy?

-This is important to know because at what point are you allowed to be cancelled?
-When I was a new grad I was cancelled almost once a week every week for the first six months.
-This hindered my chances at learning and gave me little to no confidence when I was at work.
+This is important to know because at what point are you allowed to be canceled?
+When I was a new grad I was canceled almost once a week every week for the first six months.
+This hindered my chances of learning and gave me little to no confidence when I was at work.

 Q: How much time will I accrue for paid time off (PTO)?

 Typically you will accrue one day off (12 hours) per month worked.
 At what point are you allowed to start using your PTO?

 Q: Is this a birthing hospital?
 How many deliveries do you have per year?